-Take four pounds of flour, four eggs, a quarter of a pound of butter melted in a quart of mile, and ten spoonsfull of good yeast.
+Take four pounds of flour, four eggs, a quarter of a pound of butter melted in a quart of milk, and ten spoonsful of good yeast.
 Mix the whole, and beat it well; then set it to rise three or four hours.
 Bake on an iron plate, and when done on one side, turn them.